HalfCodedPrince/CheeseWheels/README.md

 # CheeseWheels

 Things to do:

 <b>SHORT TERM</b>
-- fix text cutoff
+* (DONE) fix text cutoff
+--* (DONE) figure out custom filters and fix commit history
-- adjust the search bar
+* (DONE) adjust the search bar
-- actually generate several texts to serve as an example
+* (DONE) actually generate several texts to serve as an example
-- same with the pictures
+* (DONE) same with the pictures
+-- fix the text formatting on the previews
+-- fix the text formatting in tne post view
+-- adjust the picture window
+-- adjust the text boundaries

 - figure out working with git API
 - set up a page for the demonstration purposes